IanCampbellCode/EOLWindowsToLinux/README.md

 # EOLWindowsToLinux
-A simple standalone python script that goes to the selected directory and replaces all with Windows line endings with Linux line endings.
+A simple standalone python script that goes to the selected directory and replaces all Windows line endings with Unux line endings.
 This uses multiprocessing.